-It's happened to us all: You knock yourself out with a killer proposal or presentation, or set up well-thought-out pricing, only to be told by the potential client that they've chosen another company.
+It's happened to us all: You knock yourself out with a killer proposal or presentation, answering every need for their RFP, only to be told by the potential client that they've chosen another company.
 It's frustrating, especially if you feel you were the best company for the job.
 However, there is hope in recovering—and coming away to win bigger and better proposals in the future.

 Often the issue lies in a weak proposal, and Mary McDonald of the McDonald Consulting Group uses this as an opportunity to ask for feedback from peers.
 "I've found it helpful to ask others to review my proposal (both before and after the proposal has been sent) and ask them their opinion—what they liked, what they didn't like, and keep that info. in a file.
 When preparing the next proposal, I simply cut and paste the 'known good' parts in, allowing me to focus more time and energy on the 'didn't like so much' parts to craft and improve them."

 Others use it as an opportunity to look deeper into the potential client relationship and glean more for future proposals. “'No' is implemented to bring us to a different place, not so much to teach us a lesson, as much as to help guide us to see things from a different perspective," says marketing expert Catherine Filarski.

 "You may want to ask yourself some basic questions: Is there a relationship established with the prospect?
 People buy from people they like.
 Did you look at the proposal from the client’s perspective?
 Did you meet their needs?
 Did you ask for feedback from the prospect as to why the proposal was not accepted?
 Asking yourself some basic questions helps you realize where you might have gone wrong in the proposal process, so the next time around you can develop a better perspective of the client/prospect relationship, in the process, write better proposals."

 Filarski also suggests John C. Maxwell's book, Falling Forward, Turning Mistakes into Stepping Stones, a few chapters of which are available online.